-Your employer is required to provide and ensure your use of respirators when your exposure to lead is not controlled below the action level by other means, and as interim protection if you perform trigger tasks and an exposure assessment has not been completed.
+Your employer is required to provide and ensure your use of respirators when your exposure to lead is not controlled below the action level ($10 \,\mu g/m^3$) by other means, and as interim protection if you perform PSLW and an exposure assessment has not been completed.
 The employer must pay the cost of the respirator.
-Whenever you request one, your employer is also required to provide you a respirator even if your airborne exposure level is not above the action level.
-You might want a respirator when, for example, you have received medical advice that your lead absorption should be decreased.
-Or, you may intend to have children in the near future, and want to reduce the level of lead in your body to minimize harmful reproductive effects.
-While respirators are the least satisfactory means of controlling your exposure, they are capable of providing significant protection if properly chosen, fitted, worn, cleaned, maintained, and replaced when they stop providing adequate protection.
+Whenever you request one, your employer is also required to provide you a respirator even if your air exposure level is not above the action level.
+You might want a respirator when, for example, you intend to have children in the near future, and want to reduce the level of lead in your body to minimize adverse reproductive effects.
+While respirators are the least satisfactory means of controlling your exposure, they are capable of providing significant protection when properly chosen, fitted, worn, cleaned, and maintained and are replaced when they stop providing adequate protection.

-Your employer is required to select respirators as specified in the Respiratory Protection standard (29 CFR 1910.134).
+Your employer is required to select respirators as specified in the Respiratory Protection standard, 29 CFR 1910.134.
 If your employer selects filtering facepiece respirators for protection against lead, they shall be N100, R100, or P100.
 Any respirator chosen must be approved by NIOSH under the provisions of 42 CFR part 84.
-Your employer may select a type of respirator that provides greater protection than that required by the standard; that is, one recommended for a higher concentration of lead than is present in your workplace.
+Your employer may select a type of respirator that provides greater protection than that required by the standard; that is, one recommended for a higher concentration of lead than that to which you are exposed.

 An air-purifying respirator works by removing particles, gases, or vapors from the air you breathe, if the correct type of filter, cartridge, or canister is used with the facepiece.
 The typical air-purifying respirator is a negative pressure respirator because it requires the force of your inhalation to draw air through the purifying element.
 A powered air-purifying respirator (PAPR) is much more protective than a typical negative pressure respirator, and may also be more comfortable to wear.
-A PAPR has a filter, cartridge, or canister to clean the air, and a power source which continuously blows filtered air into your breathing zone.
+A PAPR also has a filter, cartridge, or canister to clean the air, and a power source which continuously blows filtered air into your breathing zone.
 A PAPR may ease the burden of having to wear a negative pressure air-purifying respirator for long periods of time.
 The standard requires that your employer must provide you with a PAPR upon request.
 Your employer also must provide high-efficiency particulate air (HEPA) filters for PAPRs and N100, R100, or P100 filters for non-powered air-purifying respirators.
 In addition, if you are exposed to lead aerosols that cause eye or skin irritation at the use concentrations, your employer must provide you with a full facepiece respirator instead of a half mask respirator.